rostkick/Boechera/README.md

 # EVOLUTION ANALYSIS OF GENES ASSOCIATED WITH APOMIXIS IN BRASSICACEAE FAMILY
 ## Authors
-*Skitchenko Rostislav, Mike Raiko, Vladimir Bruchin*
+*Rostislav Skitchenko, Mike Raiko, Vladimir Bruchin*
 ## Installing
 You can clone whole repo by standart command: